 3 Tips to Optimize Functionality UX Design

-Fresh Consulting’s UI Design Framework evaluates criteria for website usability.
+Fresh Consulting’s 8 Methods of UX Analysis evaluate various criteria for website usability.
 The remainder of this post addresses 3 tips to optimize functionality UX design:

 1. Prioritize Accessibility

 “Have things happen when users expect them — either because of their existing expectations or because you’ve clearly communicated what to expect.” – Nielsen Norman Group